thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 </html>
 ```

-Custom `data-` prefixed attributes are allowed by the HTML5 specification so,
+Custom `data-` prefixed attributes are allowed by the HTML5 specification, so,
 with this code above, our template would be a *valid HTML5 document*.

-> Both notations are completely equivalent and interchangeable, but note
+> Both notations are completely equivalent and interchangeable, but for the sake
-> that for the sake of simplicity and compactness of the code samples,
-> throughout this tutorial we will use the *namespace notation* (`th:*`).
-Also,
+> of simplicity and compactness of the code samples, this tutorial will use the
-> the `th:*` notation is more general and allowed in every Thymeleaf template
+> *namespace notation* (`th:*`).
+Also, the `th:*` notation is more general and
-> mode (`XML`, `TEXT`...) whereas the `data-` notation is only
+> allowed in every Thymeleaf template mode (`XML`, `TEXT`...) whereas the `data-`
-> allowed in `HTML` mode.
+> notation is only allowed in `HTML` mode.

 ### Using th:text and externalizing text

 Externalizing text is extracting fragments of template code out of template
-files so that they can be kept in specific separate files (typically `.properties`
+files so that they can be kept in separate files (typically `.properties` files)
-files) and that they can be easily replaced with equivalent texts written in
+and that they can be easily replaced with equivalent texts written in other
-other languages (a process called internationalization or simply _i18n_).
+languages (a process called internationalization or simply _i18n_).
+Externalized
-Externalized fragments of text are usually called *"messages"*.
+fragments of text are usually called *"messages"*.

 Messages always have a key that identifies them, and Thymeleaf allows you to
 specify that a text should correspond to a specific message with the `#{...}`